Rubery: Geography and Demography

-The village is divided between Birmingham and Bromsgrove.
+The settlement is divided between Birmingham and Bromsgrove.
 The boundary for both districts is between both Cock Hill Lane and Callowbrook Lane.

-The village is also contiguous with nearby Frankley, Northfield and Rednal which are all part of Birmingham.
+Rubery also contiguous with nearby New Frankley, Northfield and Rednal which are all part of Birmingham.

-The village lies next to both the A38 road and M5 motorway.
+Rubery lies next to both the A38 road and M5 motorway.
 The village has good connections to nearby Birmingham, Bromsgrove, Redditch, Stourbridge, Worcester and Kidderminster.

 The population of Rubery was recorded at 11,016 for the Rubery and Rednal Ward of Birmingham.
 While the Bromsgrove wards of Rubery North and South had populations of both 3,643 (North) and 2,964 (South).

-This means the population of the village overall is around 17,623.
-The ethnicity of the village when combined was recorded at 15,361 white residents and 2,262 non-white residents.
-The religious makeup of the village was 10,486 residents followed Christianity while 4,696 were of no religion and the remaining 2,441 were of Islam or other religions.
+Rubery was served by a railway station on the former Halesowen Railway which linked it with Old Hill, Halesowen and Longbridge.
+The station and line closed in the 1930s and have since been redeveloped and turned into public footpath.

 Literary connections

 The author Jonathan Coe (b.1961) was brought up in Rubery, and his novel "The Terrible Privacy of Maxwell Sim" names several local places and landmarks.